MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/WarningsPolicy.md

   **Note:** Regular expressions must use the [JavaScript RegExp](http://www.regular-expressions.info/javascript.html) syntax.

+  **Answer file support:** This parameter supports the use of answer files.
+To include the content of an answer file, use the syntax `fromFile: /full/path/to/answerFile`.
+You must specify the full path to the answer file on the build agent (e.g., `$(Build.SourcesDirectory)/fileWarningSelectors.txt`).
+The answer file must be in the same format as the parameter itself (i.e., one entry per line) and may contain comment lines starting with #.
+You can mix regular expressions and answer file references in the same parameter.
+Nested answer files are not supported.

 - <a name="fileWarningExclusions">**Warning Exclusions (Files):**</a> (Optional) Specify a list of regular expressions (one per line) that match the warnings you want to exclude from the analysis.
 This setting is only visible if *Evaluate File Warnings* is checked.

   **YAML: fileWarningExclusions** - (Optional) Default is empty.
 Set to one or more exclusion values.
 Start multiple entries with a pipe sign and keep each entry on a separate indented line.

   **Note:** Regular expressions must use the [JavaScript RegExp](http://www.regular-expressions.info/javascript.html) syntax.

+  **Answer file support:** This parameter supports the use of answer files.
+To include the content of an answer file, use the syntax `fromFile: /full/path/to/answerFile`.
+You must specify the full path to the answer file on the build agent (e.g., `$(Build.SourcesDirectory)/fileWarningExclusions.txt`).
+The answer file must be in the same format as the parameter itself (i.e., one entry per line) and may contain comment lines starting with #.
+You can mix regular expressions and answer file references in the same parameter.
+Nested answer files are not supported.

 - <a name="warningFilesArtifact">**Build Artifact:**</a> (Required) Provide the name of the build artifact containing log files from the previous build that can be used to run file warnings analysis.